mosmn/Notes/sections/theo/os/overview.md

 ### Information protection and security

+Main Issues: availability, integrity, and confidentiality and authenticity

+- Availability - protecting the system against interruption
+- Confidentiality - access only for authorized users
+- Integrity - preventing unauthorized modification of data
+- Authenticity - proper verification of the identity of users and the validity of data

 ### Scheduling and resource management

+Key responsibility of an OS is managing resources, resource allocation policies must consider:

+- Efficiency - maximize throughput, minimize response time, accommodate as many users as possible
+- Fairness - processes are to be given equal and fair access to resources
+- Differential responsiveness - the OS may need to discriminate among different classes of jobs with different service requirements

 ### System structure

+The OS can be viewed as a series of levels due to its enormous complecity.
+Each level:
+- preforms a  related subset of functions
+- relies on next lower level to preform more primitive functions

+Well defined interface, meaning one level can be modified without affecting the other levels. this decomposes a problem into a number of more manageable subproblems.

 # Part 4: Characteristic of modern OS